 - Storing information at the user’s direction on system or network

-The reason behind creating DMCA safe harbors is to expand internet and to improve the quality and variety of services to be provided on the internet.
+The reason behind creating DMCA safe harbors is to expand the internet and to improve the quality and variety of services to be provided on the internet.
 It wasn't possible to achieve it by limiting the liability for Internet Service Providers (ISPs).

-ISPs would have found themselves committing copyright infringements while making copies of copyrighted content for the purpose of enhanced speed, hosting websites or simply directing users to sites that possibly contain infringing content.
+ISPs would have found themselves committing copyright infringements while making copies of copyrighted content for the purpose of enhanced speed, hosting websites, or simply directing users to sites that possibly contain infringing content.

 What is fair use?

 The right to use the copyrighted content without permission of the copyright owner in certain conditions is deemed as “Fair Use”.
 The legally permissible purposes for which the copyrighted content can be used and fall under Fair Use category include:

 - News reporting